 How do I use modifiers?

-The KX modifier is part of the automatic therapy cap exceptions process.
+The KX modifier is part of the therapy soft cap exceptions process.
 If you believe it is medically necessary for a patient who has already reached the cap to continue therapy—thus qualifying the patient for an exception—you would attach the KX modifier and clearly document your reasons for continuing treatment.

 If you issue an ABN because you believe that certain services are not medically reasonable and necessary, then you should add the GA modifier to the claim to signify that you have an ABN on file.
 (Please note that if you use the GA modifier, you should not use the KX modifier.)